 Liquidity risk is the risk that the Company will encounter difficulty in meeting financial obligations due to shortage of funds.
 The Company's exposure to liquidity risk arises primarily from mismatches of the maturities of financial assets and liabilities.
-The Company's objective is to maintain a balance between continuity of funding and flexibility through the use of overdraft facility and maintaining sufficient level of cash.
+The Company's objective is to maintain a balance between continuity of funding and flexibility through the use of bank overdraft, bank loans and maintaining sufficient level of cash.